 Intra-oral sandblasting or “air abrasion” involves firing a pressurised flow of “sand” at the decayed or weakened tooth surface.
 The weakest part of the tooth is removed first, thereby conserving as much healthy tooth structure as possible.
 Minimal Intervention is the philosophy of this millennium.

-Having your teeth sand blasted sounds awkward doesn’t it?
+Having your teeth sandblasted sounds awkward, doesn’t it?
 It is, in fact, the opposite.
-Sand blasting replaces the drill in removing decay from a tooth.
+Sandblasting replaces the drill in removing decay from a tooth.
 This piece of technology works by spraying a stream of particles at the decayed part of your tooth.
-The particles are made of aluminium oxide, silica, or a baking soda mixture and are propelled at the tooth by either compressed air or gas.
+The particles are made of aluminum oxide, silica, or a baking soda mixture and are propelled at the tooth by either compressed air or gas.
 Then the particles of decay are then suctioned away through a tube.